SamhammerAG/vault-client-sag/README.md

 ## How to publish

-* Increase version by running Version workflow on github or 'yarn version' command on local machine.
+-   Increase version by 'yarn version' command on local machine.
 This updates package.json and creates tag
-* Check github action to validated, that package was released to npm registry.
+-   Check github action to validated, that package was released to npm registry.